The 10 Meter South Pole Telescope: Observations

 \section{Observations}

 Most SPT observations involve scanning the telescope to fully sample the sky with all the detectors (and hence all of the frequency bands).
 We generally scan back and forth in AZ at constant speed, turning around as quickly as possible, with a step in EL at the end of each AZ scan.
 The speed in the linear part of the AZ scan involves a trade off between noise and observing efficiency.
 Higher scan speeds move the sky signals to higher frequency in the detector timestreams, so low-frequency noise from the atmosphere and receiver become less important, but the observing efficiency is reduced because a larger fraction of the time is spent turning around.
-This trade off tends to favor a higher scan speed for a larger field.
-The EL steps at the end of each scan are profiled to minimize the excitation of elevation oscillations, which would lead to scan synchronous modulations of the atmosphere.
+Typical scan speeds for large CMB fields have ranged from $0.25$~to~$0.5$~degrees/s.\footnote{Scan speeds are quoted here in terms of geodesic distance; speeds in units of degrees of azimuth per second will be higher by a factor of one over the cosine of the observing elevation.} The EL steps at the end of each scan are profiled to minimize the excitation of elevation oscillations, which would lead to scan synchronous modulations of the atmosphere.

-A typical observation starts with a small ($\sim 2$~degree) scan in EL, followed by observations of a chopped thermal source and H II regions.
+A typical observation starts with a small ($\sim 2$~degree) scan in EL (to inject a signal from the atmosphere), followed by observations of a chopped thermal source and H II regions.
 In Figure~\ref{rcw38_image} we show the SPT images of one of the galactic HII regions used, RCW38.
 This set of calibration observations allows us to measure the detector gains and monitor the opacity of the atmosphere.
 The chopped thermal source is a $\sim 1000$ K black-body, with a 4--100 Hz chopper wheel, connected to a 9.5 mm diameter light pipe that runs into the optics cryostat and through a hole in the center of the secondary.
 We check the pointing by mapping two bright H II regions near the target field, which takes $\sim 20$ min total, and then we scan on the target field for a few hours.
 The cycle is repeated until the mK refrigerator in the receiver warms up.
 Detector outputs and telescope positions are recorded at 100 Hz, but most of the monitoring (e.g., cryostat temperatures, weather, receiver readout configuration and optical bench position) is at 1 Hz.
 The data rate is typically 30 GBytes/day and all the data are returned to the US via NASA's Tracking and Data Relay Satellite System.